-In this episode of The Teacher Career Coach Podcast, I sit down with Andy Rahden, the CEO of Shmoop, a humorous yet effective education platform.
+In this episode of The Teacher Career Coach Podcast, I sit down with Andy Rahden, the CEO of Shmoop, a humorous yet effective education platform, to talk about why he hires teachers for a variety of roles in the company.
 Follow along as we discuss everything from the entrepreneurial journey to the educational technology sector.

-Why This CEO Hires Teachers Podcast Recap and BIG Ideas:
+Why This CEO Hires Teachers: Recap and BIG Ideas

 Why This CEO Hires Teachers Podcast Transcript